zerotier/ZeroTierOne/netcon/README.md

 Each unit test will temporarily copy all required ZeroTier binaries into its local directory, then build the *netcon_dockerfile* and *monitor_dockerfile*.
 Once built, each container will be run and perform tests and monitoring specified in *netcon_entrypoint.sh* and *monitor_entrypoint.sh*

 Results will be written to the *netcon/docker-test/_results/* directory which is a common shared volume between all containers involved in the test and will be a combination of raw and formatted dumps to files whose names reflect the test performed.
-In the event of failure, *FAIL.* will be appended to the result file's name (e.g. *FAIL.my_application_1.0.2.x86_64*), likewise in the event of success, *OK.* will be appended.
+In the event of failure, *FAIL.* will be prepended to the result file's name (e.g. *FAIL.my_application_1.0.2.x86_64*), likewise in the event of success, *OK.* will be prepended.

 To run unit tests: